• Skip to primary navigation

 Instructions

-• Once the nuts have soaked for at least 2 hours, blend them with the milk in a high speed blender until smooth.
+• Make cream: Soak the nuts in filtered water for at least 2 hours.
+Then, drain and blend them with the milk in a high speed blender until smooth.
 Set aside.

-• If garnishing with the tempeh bacon, chop the tempeh into small pieces, then spread onto parchment on an air fryer tray and air fry at 400 degrees for 10 minutes.
-The tempeh can go in as the air fryer heats up.
+• Bacon (optional): If garnishing with the tempeh bacon, chop the tempeh into small pieces, then spread onto parchment on an air fryer tray and air fry at 400 degrees for 10 minutes, or an oven for 15-20 minutes.
+The tempeh can go in as the air fryer/oven heats up.

-• Preheat your soup pot, then sauté the chopped mushrooms.
-Set aside in a bowl once browned.
+• Mushrooms: Preheat your soup pot, then sauté the chopped mushrooms.
+Once softened and browned, set the mushrooms aside on a plate or in a bowl.

-• Add the potatoes, broth, and nut/milk mixture, turning the heat up to high for a boil.
-Once boiling, bring it down to a simmer for 15 minutes, stirring now and then.
+• Boil: Add the potatoes, broth, and nut/milk mixture, turning the heat up to high for a boil.
+Once boiling, bring it down to a simmer for 15-20 minutes, stirring now and then.
+When the potatoes can be pierced smoothly with a fork, turn off the heat.

-• Using an immersion blender, blend the soup just enough to be creamy or until fully blended, whichever you prefer.
-Stir in the mushrooms, then serve with the garnishes.
-This chowder can be kept in the refrigerator for a few days or a few months in the freezer.
+• Blend: Use an immersion blender to blend the soup just enough to be creamy or until fully blended, whichever you prefer.
+Stir in the mushrooms, then serve with the garnishes, if using.

 Notes